 Cyclone Amphan: Full list of Do's and Don'ts

-New Delhi, Nov 15: Amidst the deadly coronavirus pandemic that has pushed the whole country on edge, a super cyclonic storm 'Amphan' to move north-northeastwards and cross West Bengal-Bangladesh coast between Digha & Hatiya close to Sunderbans during afternoon to evening today with a wind speed of 155-165kmph gusting to 185 kmph.
+New Delhi, Nov 15: Amidst the deadly coronavirus pandemic that has pushed the whole country on edge, a super cyclonic storm 'Amphan' to move north-northeastwards and cross West Bengal-Bangladesh coast between Digha & Hatiya close to Sunderbans during the afternoon to evening today with a wind speed of 155-165 kmph gusting to 185 kmph.

 State and national authorities have already put Odisha and West Bengal on alert against inclement weather conditions.
 Forty-one teams of the National Disaster Response Force, including seven reserves, have been deployed in West Bengal and Odisha in view of the impending super cyclonic storm 'Amphan', its chief S N Pradhan said on Tuesday.